It's easy to change to a Pay As You Go (pre-payment) meter.

-The price you'll pay for your energy is capped by Ofgem and the unit prices are currently lower than if you were on a standard tariff.
-This cap is reviewed every six months.
+The price you'll pay for your energy is capped by Ofgem, who review the level of the cap every six months.

 Please note that if you switch to Pay As You Go, you won't get the same discount that is available when you pay by monthly Direct Debit.*

 Transferring a debt to your Pay As You Go meter